porwalu/coding-challenge/README.md

 cd coding-challenge/report-generation

-Then on a Unix like Platform(or via unix emulator like cygwin/MobaXterm etc on windows), navigate to the 'bin' directory, which is directly under the root
+Then on a Unix like Platform(or via unix emulator like cygwin/MobaXterm etc on windows), navigate to the 'bin' directory, which is directly under the root.

 cd bin

-And then execute the shell script
+Then execute the shell script :

 /bin/bash launchApp.sh